 All of the forces of nature vied with one another in heaping on Aimée Crocker their choicest gifts.
 She had wealth and she was perfectly independent.
 Crocker’s life is a cabinet of human curiosities, a celebration of some of the most eccentric, extravagant and extraordinary personalities from the Civil War to World War II.
 Crocker mixed with royalty and rabble.
 Though she had connections to the highest levels of society, Crocker’s true milieu was to be found in her network of similarly free agents from all walks of life.
 Her coterie was a pantheon of unique and fearless spirits.
 Rare blooms.
 Some are legends even today (Oscar Wilde, the Barrymores, Irving Berlin, George M. Cohan, Enrico Caruso, Aleister Crowley, Rudolph Valentino, Auguste Rodin, Henri Matisse, Robert Louis Stevenson, Mark Twain, Isadora Duncan, Thomas Edison, and, of course, Charles Crocker) and others were like her destined to face an ill-deserved obscurity, but who emerge from the shadows of history as unsung influences on our lives.

 Aimée Crocker was a champion of vivid individuality who lived for intrigue and outrage, possessed an irresistible charm, and elevated the craft of selfhood to an art.
-She carefully prepared and constructed an electric, eccentric persona, and with the assistance of the press, became the quintessential Bohemian muse.
+She carefully prepared and constructed an electric, eccentric persona, and with the assistance of the press, became the quintessential, the archetypal, Bohemian muse.
 Her constant efforts at inventing new adventures and entertainments showcased an insolence in her character, a confidence in her tastes and her global knowledge gathering skills.
 Crocker’s triumph was a complete lack of reticence.
 It wasn’t an extraordinary body of work that she left behind, but how she lived that was her real masterpiece.